AUSTRALIAN REFUGEE AND MIGRANT CARE SERVICES LTD

 The result is enormous suffering among people living close to the services they need without the ability to access them, as well as very inefficient use of professionals’ time.

-Challenges for Health Care Providers
+Challenges for Disability and Health Care Providers

 Language barriers and difficulties working with interpreters